 Posted: February 5, 2020

 “Driftless.”
-You hear it everywhere nowadays: in local business names, in tourism campaigns and ads, even in the name of this newspaper.
+You hear it everywhere nowadays: in local business names, in tourism campaigns and ads, in newspaper and visitor centers.

 But what is the “Driftless?”
 What does it mean to say that Winneshiek County is part of the Driftless Area?
 To understand why, we have to look back in time.
 A pretty long way back.